iontodirel/find_devices/README.md

 The functionally of this utility is focused for ham radio use, to help with integration and automation with Direwolf.

+## Motivation

+- Easy and quick enumeration of audio devices and serial ports within one tool
+- Programmable support, with easy integration and no scripting and text processing required
+  - Do not need to parse and manipulate text from logs or output from aplay and arecord
+  - Output from the program can directly be consumed by other programs
+  - JSON output writing and printing for easy programmability, with tools like `jq`
+  - Project is well structured (subjectively) and hackable for future modifications
+- Correlation between audio devices and serial ports
+  - A big problem for hams is finding a serial port on the same USB hub as the USB sound card
+  - Easily find USB sound cards on the same hub as a USB serial port.
+- Repeatable results, across system restarts, or when using generic sound cards with the same USB descriptors.
+  - A big problem for hams is using multiple sound cards that have the same USB descriptors
+  - This tool aims at reliably finding devices and addresing indovidually even if the USB descriptors are all the same
+- No system modifications requirements, like adding udev rules

+## Limitations

+- Only Linux is currently supported.
+- Only USB serial ports are currently supported.
+- Limited support for built in sound cards, like PCI based sound cards.
+- Requires a Linux kernel with udev support.

 ## Basic example usage

 ### Obtaining audio devices with Alsa